Updated – April 7, 2022

 Rhubarb weds so nicely with many fruits when it comes to preserves.
 We were so inspired by the delightful Blubarb Jam recipe from Preserving with Pomona’s Pectin, that we went digging for more Rhubarb deliciousness!
 Here are just a few of those lovely combinations that we think will be sure to please the pallet!

-Marisa’s generous selection of recipes on her Food in Jars blog is almost always my first stop when it comes to sweet-sided preserves.
+Marisa McClellan’s (Food in Jars) generous selection of recipes on her Food in Jars blog is almost always my first stop when it comes to sweet-sided preserves.
 Sweet Cherry Rhubarb Jam with Pomona’s Pectin brings together the perfect blend of sweet while using less sugar.
-Her Honey Sweetened Rhubarb Compote with Ginger is another great one if you’re looking to avoid the refined sugar.
+Her Honey Sweetened Rhubarb Compote with Ginger is another great one if you’re looking to avoid refined sugar.
 I made a small batch of this Vanilla Rhubarb Jam last year with my green rhubarb.
 I was delighted in the taste as well as the way the lighter hue showed off those flecks of vanilla.